sinelaw/elfs-clang-plugins/README.md

 patterns.
 A more complete approach would be to traverse the entire AST and perform a complete type-checking pass (or to augment the existing clang type checker, but as far as I can tell, a clang plugin can't do that).
 However, we found the AST matching approach to be quite effective, and it was easy to implement.

+## `warn_unused_result`

+Both clang and gcc support the attribute `warn_unused_result` on functions, but provide no way to treat all functions as if they have the attribute, nor is there a way to warn about functions that don't have the attribute.

+The `warn_unused_result` plugin will emit a warning functions that **lack a `warn_unused_result` attribute**.
+The plugin only considers functions declared or defined in the current compilation unit.

+The plugin accepts an optional arg, `--static-only` which causes it to warn only about static functions (for when changing external APIs is too much work).

+Example:

+    int foo(void);

+Compiler output:

+    /tmp/test.c:1:5: warning: missing attribute warn_unused_result
+    int foo(void);

 ## include_cleaner